 Want more ideas?
 A great tool to use to see what people are searching for is Google Trends.
 With Google Trends, you can type in keywords and see what the search volume is over time.
 Find the best keywords and blog about those.
 The key to blogging with the way today’s SEO works is to write for the consumer, not for the search engine bots.
 If you try and keyword stuff, you will not get any search engine juice.
 Focus on creating really good content that is relevant and you will have much more success.
 In addition to blogging to show up under more relevant keyword searches, you can also use blog content to become a defacto “guide” for your area.
 You can put the content in emails, share it on social media and use it to help your customers find exciting things to do when they stay at your hotel.

 Here is an example of a blog we wrote for a client.
 After we wrote this blog, for the next few months, their website ranked at the top of Google Organic search results for the keyword “Beach Activities” which has over 4,400 searches on a monthly basis.
 For the next few months after we wrote the blog, we saw a big spike in traffic to their website, an increase in email subscribers and we even saw a few online bookings we could attribute to it.
-All total, we wrote over 1,500 blog posts for our customers in 2018 and will likely double this number in 2019.

 5. Drip Email Marketing